Tataltepec Chatino: Status

 Tataltepec de Valdés is divided between Chatinos, only a few of whom know Chatino, and Mestizos, none of whom know Chatino.
 Spanish is the dominant language of Tataltepec de Valdés, and is the only language used in all domains of public life except for conversations between speakers of Tataltepec Chatino.
 Unlike in other Chatino-speaking towns, loudspeakers used for public announcements broadcast exclusively in Spanish.
 Spanish is the only language used for government, but Chatino-speaking officials use the language when no monolingual Spanish-speakers are present.
 Unlike other Chatino communities, ceremonies welcoming new officials to local government are conducted entirely in Spanish.

 Chatino speakers know that their numbers are in decline, but there are some movements towards revitalization.
 There are signs of nostalgia among all community members for the language, including among the younger generation, and public events feature young Chatinos (typically semi-speakers) who are using the language in various ways.
 Proficiency in Tataltepec is increasingly no longer being taken for granted, who increasingly view even some knowledge of Tataltepec Chatino as praiseworthy.

 Phonology

 Vowels

 There are five vowels: /a, e, i, o, u/.
-All vowels except for /u/ have been nasalized, all vowels can be lengthened, and all vowels that can be nasalized can be both nasalized and lengthened.
+All vowels except for /u/ can be nasalized, and all vowels (oral and nasal) can be lengthened.